-Obviously, living with symptoms of an enlarged prostate can be quite difficult and even embarrassing for many individuals.
-Fortunately, Dr. Symbas is able to provide several effective treatment options and alternative procedures like transurethral microwave therapy to traditional prostate surgery for BPH.
+Living with symptoms of an enlarged prostate can be quite difficult for men.
+Fortunately, Dr. Symbas can provide several effective treatment options and alternative procedures like transurethral microwave therapy to traditional prostate surgery for BPH.

 Advantages of Transurethral Microwave Therapy

 Many of our patients elect to have transurethral microwave therapy due to its many perceived benefits over more complex procedures.
 Individuals who undergo TUMT can expect:

 - No hospital stay: Unless some sort of unforeseen complication arises, patients may return home within a few hours of completing transurethral microwave therapy.